Creating Aging-Friendly Communities

 Leaders Including:

-Josefina Carbonell
+The Honorable Josefina G. Carbonell

-Assistant Secretary for Aging, U.S. Department of Health and Human Services
+Former Assistant Secretary for Aging, U.S. Department of Health and Human Services

 Jennie Chin Hansen